- Complex Litigation

 Emilia focuses on providing effective, client-centered service to individuals in civil and criminal matters.
 She feels strongly that cases achieve the best resolution possible when the client has shared all of their issues, worries and expectations with their lawyer, and has been involved and fully informed about the facts, the law, viable options for settlement and the potential risks of trial.
 Emilia knows that consistent and clear communication with her clients (along with a lot of hard work) are the keys to success in every case.

-Emilia returned to Eugene to attend law school at the University of Oregon, where she took advantage of courses that provided useful professional experience.
+In 2004, Emilia returned to Eugene to attend law school at the University of Oregon, where she took advantage of courses that provided useful professional experience.
 Through the prosecution clinic, she worked for the Douglas County District Attorney’s Office, where she appeared regularly in court as a certified law student and obtained her initial jury trial experience.
 Through the mediation clinic, she trained as a mediator, and helped resolve small claims cases at the Lane County Circuit Court.
-In her third year, Emilia served as an extern to the Honorable Kip Leonard, and regularly attended juvenile court proceedings with Judge Leonard and his staff.
-Upon graduation, she served as the judicial clerk to Honorable Mustafa T. Kasubhai at the Lane County Circuit Court.
+After her graduation in 2007, she served as the judicial clerk to Honorable Mustafa T. Kasubhai at the Lane County Circuit Court.
 She then joined Arnold Law as an attorney in 2008.

 Product Liability/Wrongful Death - G-Max Motorcycle Helmet

 Husband and wife were on their motorcycle when negligent driver pulled out in front of them.
 Wife's helmet strap webbing failed and her helmet came off.
 She died of head trauma.
 Six figure settlement with G-Max distributor.

 Nursing Home Death

 Complex litigation involving a CNA who failed to give anti-seizure medication to Vietnam War veteran several times.
 He died from seizure.
 Result: Confidential settlement.

 ODOT dump truck crashes into car in work zone